Zach McKinstry Player Props: Tigers vs. Diamondbacks

 - The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 24th in MLB.

-- The Diamondbacks' 4.35 team ERA ranks 19th across all league pitching staffs.
+- The Diamondbacks have the 19th-ranked team ERA across all MLB pitching staffs (4.29).

-- Diamondbacks pitchers combine to allow 74 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- Diamondbacks pitchers combine to allow 74 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- The right-hander's last time out was on Sunday against the Atlanta Braves, when he went 4 2/3 innings, surrendering three earned runs while allowing six hits.
+- Gallen makes the start for the Diamondbacks, his 14th of the season.
+He is 7-2 with a 2.75 ERA and 88 strikeouts through 78 2/3 innings pitched.

-- The 25-year-old has amassed an ERA of 5.40, with 5.4 strikeouts per nine innings, in 12 games this season.
-Opponents are hitting .294 against him.
+- In his most recent appearance on Sunday against the Atlanta Braves, the righty threw six innings, giving up two earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.